lynxthecat/cake-qos-simple/README.md

 service cake-qos-simple gen_nft_rules
 ```

-Next, edit the cake-qos-simple service script to set interface(s), CAKE parameters and nftables variables:
+Next, optionally edit the nftables rules and/or if using an OpenWrt version earlier than 23.05, edit nft.rules to replace the lines underneath 'chain store-dscp-in-conntrack' as directed in the comments:
 ```
 vi /root/cake-qos-simple/nft.rules
 ```